 Travelling Cuba on a budget is not as easy as we first thought.
-Cuba is fast becoming the place to be but with a dangerous mix of a package holidays and a lack of independent tourists, backpacking in Cuba can be expensive.
-Having spent almost a month in Cuba I have broken down some costs and collected some tips for travelling Cuba independently, without breaking the bank!
+Cuba is fast becoming the place to be but with a dangerous mix of a package holidays and a lack of independent tourists, backpacking in Cuba on a budget, can be expensive.
+Having spent almost a month in Cuba we have broken down some costs and collected some tips for backpacking in Cuba, without breaking the bank!

-Accommodation in Cuba
+Budget Accommodation in Cuba

+There aren’t really any backpacker hostels in Cuba.
 The main form of accommodation in Cuba is ‘casa particulares’.
 Basically local people apply for a licence and rent out a spare room or apartment to tourists.
 The basic standard is a double bed (often a single as well) and an ensuite bathroom.
 You pay per room so travelling as a group of 3 is the most economical.

 The important thing to realise is that the casa owners pay a fee to host guests so they hardly make any profit from your first night’s stay.
 If you are staying more than one night though the prices can be heavily discounted.
 Most places quoted us 25CUC per night regardless of the location or standard.
 For stays of 3 nights or more we never paid more than 15CUC per night except in Havana where 20CUC was about the cheapest we could find.

 Food in Cuba

 Every casa will offer you breakfast and dinner.
 We found these to be hit and miss.
 Breakfast was usually eggs, bread, coffee and fruit for about 3-5CUC per person.
 We found it much cheaper to buy some fresh fruit from a market and have that for breakfast.
 Dinners were around 7-10CUC per person and included a choice of meat, rice, salad, bread and sometimes a dessert or starter.
 These meals were more expensive than eating in local restaurants but were always good, fresh food.
-We usually ate at our casas once during our stays of 3-5 nights and ordered things like lobster as a treat!
+We usually ate at our casas at least once during our stays of 3-5 nights and ordered things like lobster as a treat!

 Most casas will include use of kitchen facilities so make use of these to prepare food.
 Although, you will be hard pressed to find anything more exciting than pasta in the sporadic supermarkets in Cuba.

-A huge money saving tip for cuba is buying a filtered water bottle or a steripen to purify the tap water.
+A huge money saving tip for backpacking Cuba is buying a filtered water bottle or a steripen to purify the tap water.
 Water in Cuba is about 70c for a 1.5L bottle in the supermarket but up to 2CUC in a small shop or restaurant.
 In the heat you will need at least a bottle a day per person so it adds up!
 Plus think of all the plastic bottles you could save.

-Transport in Cuba
+Budget Transport in Cuba

 Reason number two is location.
 The bus terminals are often located outside of the town centre which results in a long walk or a taxi ride added onto the price of the ticket.
 Often more than once if you need to go and book a ticket one day and then return for the actual bus trip 2 days later.

 I recommend using a collectivo taxi service which pools together a car load of tourists, collects you from your casa and drops you wherever you ask at the other end.
 The price is usually similar to the bus.
 You’ll find people offering collectivos in all the main squares and near the bus stations.
-If can’t find someone just ask your casa owners.
+If you can’t find someone just ask your casa owners.
 Again, all prices are negotiable especially if you are a group.